justinhhorner/justinhhorner/README.md

 ### Justin Horner

-I develop of games and the technology that makes them possible.
+I develop games and the technology that makes them possible.
 Focused on high performance software across desktop, web, and mobile.

 - I'm a musician and game programmer
 - I make guitar-related videos on [YouTube](https://youtube.com/@justinhhorner)